Ladakh: Little Tibet, The Land of High Passes…

 Nestled high in the Himalayas on India’s Tibetan Plateau, Ladakh is truly a hidden gem.
 This high altitude desert landscape provides a stunning backdrop for such rich and colorful Buddhist traditions.
-Ladakh provides one of the last glimpses into traditional Tibetan culture available in the world.
+Although part of modern India, Ladakh provides one of the last glimpses into traditional Tibetan culture available in the world.
 In fact, at times Ladakh was part of Tibet.
 Ladakh & Tibet had a number of conflicts over centuries until the 13th century when they developed friendly relations.
-Ladakh remained an independent kingdom until 1834, and it is currently a district within the Indian state of Jammu & Kashmir.
+Ladakh remained an independent kingdom until 1834, and it is currently a Union Territory of India.
 Ladakh only opened to tourism in 1974, and 30,000 foreign tourists visit Ladakh each year.

 About Thiksey Monastery

 Thiksey Monastery was founded in the mid-1400’s along the banks of the Indus River.
 The monastery’s temples, halls, and living quarters span over 12 stories on a picturesque hill, earning it the nickname “Mini Potala” for its resemblance to the Potala Palace in Lhasa, Tibet.
 Thiksey is affiliated with the Gelug, or Yellow Hat, school of Tibetan Buddhism, and there are 2 additional monasteries, a nunnery, and 12 temples that operate under Thiksey’s care.